taylorwood/lein-native-image/README.md

 This plugin doesn't shutdown GraalVM `native-image` build servers after builds, so that subsequent builds are slightly faster.
-You can set `:opts ["--no-server"]` to not spawn a build server at all, or use GraalVM's `native-image` directly to manage build server(s).
+You can set `:opts ["--no-server"]` to not spawn a build server at all, or use GraalVM's `native-image` command directly to manage build server(s).

 ### References